wvictor14/rbiotechsalary/README.md

 -   [x] show TC and breakdown base and bonus concisely - `merge_cols()`
 -   [x] finalize column inclusion
     - [x] options good to include

-Generally speaking, is there a way to convey the full data? maybe something like a hover or expand, what about in career progression plot?

 # docker